NVIDIA/aistore/cli/resources/daeclu.md

 | `--refresh` | `string` | time.Duration string that specifies the amount of time between reports | `1s` |
 | `--count` | `int` | total number of generated reports | `1` |

-* `ais diskstats --count 5` - displays 5 reports with disk statistics of all targets in the cluster with 1s interval between each report
+* `ais disk --count 5` - displays 5 reports with disk statistics of all targets in the cluster with 1s interval between each report
-* `ais diskstats --count 5 --refresh 10s` - displays 5 reports with disk statistics of all targets in the cluster with 10s interval between each report
+* `ais disk --count 5 --refresh 10s` - displays 5 reports with disk statistics of all targets in the cluster with 10s interval between each report
-* `ais diskstats --refresh 2s` - displays a continuous report with disk statistics of all targets in the cluster with 2s interval between each report
+* `ais disk --refresh 2s` - displays a continuous report with disk statistics of all targets in the cluster with 2s interval between each report